PPI Claims: Common Questions and Answers

 For some banks, the agreement is slightly different in that they still require one account number in addition to your name and address you were living at when you took out the finance.
 The good news, though, is that it can be any account number that you provide.

 For example, if you have a current account with one of these banks, you can just provide the account number of that account.
 Your bank will then use that number to check their entire database for all other finance agreements you may have had with them.
 As mentioned above, in many cases (but not all) they will also be able to check with their sister companies too.
+Here is a list of lenders and their criteria for submitting claims.

 Which Banks Do We Have These Agreements With?